daviddguedes/json-to-csv-app/README.md

 # json-to-csv-app
-A app to convert JSON/CSV.
+An app to convert JSON/CSV.

 # Installation